-THE HAUDENOSAUNEE OR IROQUOIS CONFEDERACY
+THE IROQUOIS OR HAUDENOSAUNEE CONFEDERACY

-The Haudenosaunee [hoe-dee-no-SHOW-nee] or the Iroquois Confederacy was a powerful alliance of Native nations.
-They controlled much of New York and northwestern Pennsylvania.
+The Iroquois or Haudenosaunee [hoe-dee-no-SHOW-nee] Confederacy was a powerful alliance of Native nations.
+It controlled much of New York and northwestern Pennsylvania.
 Five nations - the Mohawk, Oneida [oh NI duh], Onondaga [ah nun DAH guh], Cayuga [ki YEW guh], and Seneca - formed the Iroquois Confederacy.
 After the Tuscarora [tusk uh ROAR uh] joined it, the Confederacy became known as the Six Nations.
 At their Great Council, the tribal leaders met to solve problems together by agreement of all members.
 It has been called the oldest democracy on earth.
 Their ideas would later influence colonial leaders like Benjamin Franklin.
 The Lenape and William Penn's government both wanted alliances with the Iroquois Confederacy.